GonzaloHirsch/jwt-nodejs-security/README.md

 import { CustomError, IResponseError } from '../exceptions/customError';

 export function errorHandler(err: any, req: Request, res: Response, next: NextFunction) {
-    // Log the error to console, this could be configured to be done only in a production environment console.error(err);
-    // If the error is a known, custom error, handle it that way
+    console.error(err);
-    // Otherwise return a generic 500 error if (!(err instanceof CustomError)) {
+    if (!(err instanceof CustomError)) {
         res.status(500).send(
             JSON.stringify({